Keith969/eprom_prg/README.md

    read and check the EPROM contents against the loaded HEX file.
 You can save the hex file read from the EPROM to a file on the PC.

+7) You can edit the hex data in the app, roight mouse button (RMB) gives a popup menu with simple editing commands like copy, paste, cut, undo.
+No checking is done that you are entering valid hex data!

-7) During writing a progress bar indicated how far you are writing the EPROM, also the orange LED will be lit and the green LED will flash periodically while writing.
+8) During writing a progress bar indicated how far you are writing the EPROM, also the orange LED will be lit and the green LED will flash periodically while writing.

-8) If the red LED is lit there is a buffer overflow.
+9) If the red LED is lit there is a buffer overflow.
 Try erasing the EPROM, checking the serial link settings and try again.

 Any issues, please email keith@peardrop.co.uk